verhey/dbt-meetup-slides/slides.md

 # A comedy of Airflows

-Running dbt core in production the least bad way
+Adventures with production-izing dbt core

 Dean Verhey